tompaana/intermediator-bot-sample/README.md

   routing logic, you can e.g. forward it to your dialog.
 * `SendMessageToPartyByBotAsync`: Utility method to make the bot send a given message to a given user.
+* `BroadcastMessageToAggregationChannels`: Sends the given message to all the aggregation channels.
 * `MakeSurePartiesAreTracked`: A convenient method for adding parties.
   The given parties are added if they are new.
 This method is called by `HandleActivityAsync` so you don't need to bother calling this explicitly